kyeongha-git/Crop-Conquer/README.md

 - Clone external repositories (Darknet for YOLOv2/v4 and YOLOv5) into the third_party/ directory

+- Download pretrained YOLOv2 and YOLOv4 weights

+- Download fine-tuned YOLOv8s weights from Google Drive (these are custom-trained weights used in the project for reproducible evaluation)

-- After setup, activate the environment:
+- After setup, activate the environment using:

 ```bash
 conda activate tf_env